Chunlong101/Slow-Performance-Monitor/README.md

-# SlowPerformanceMonitor
+# How to use?

 Pls feel free to download SlowPerformanceMonitor1.0.zip and unzip it, then run SlowPerformanceMonitor.exe to launch the app.

-# Known issue for IE:
+# Known issue for IE

 Error code "Unable to get IE" - Need to download the registry key from https://heliumhq.com/docs/internet_explorer.